ceddieee/second-repo/README.md

 ## Introduction

 Hi guys!
-This is my second tryc reating a new repositories.
+This is my second try creating a new repositories.